tomnz/pilight/README.md

 * [RabbitMQ](http://www.rabbitmq.com/download.html) (requires [Erlang](http://www.erlang.org/download.html))
 * [pip](https://pypi.python.org/pypi/pip/) strongly recommended to install extra Python dependencies

     sudo apt-get install python python-pip python-dev

-    # At the time of writing, PostgreSQL was at 9.4 in the Raspbian repo
+At the time of writing, PostgreSQL was at 9.4 in the Raspbian repo (need an explicit version for `postgresql-server-dev`):

     sudo apt-get install postgresql postgresql-server-dev-9.4 rabbitmq-server

-    # Extra deps
+Extra deps:

     sudo apt-get install python-pyaudio python-numpy pulseaudio alsa-utils

 > Note: These instructions assume you're using a Raspberry Pi with Raspbian for the most part - omit sudo if your flavor doesn't use it, for example.